Alfresco/alfresco-build-tools/docs/README.md

 ### Git commit and push

 [stefanzweifel/git-auto-commit-action](https://github.com/stefanzweifel/git-auto-commit-action)
-is for automatically commit and push changed files back to GitHub.
+can be used to automatically commit and push changed files back to GitHub.

 We are also using it inside the [pre-commit](#pre-commit) action for the auto-commit feature.